DIDSR/DataCard/README.md

 # DataCard
-Autonomous Evaluation of WSI and Radiology Image Quality, A suite of software tools for comprehensive dataset evaluation and summarization with respect to correctness, completeness, coverage, and consistency
+Autonomous Evaluation of WSI and Radiology Image Quality, a suite of software tools for comprehensive dataset evaluation and summarization with respect to correctness, completeness, coverage, and consistency

 ## Overview